 This means companies will have an easier job training you, saving them both time and resources.
 Figuring things out at your own pace often results in more impactful learning and enables you to use your skills more efficiently once you venture into the world of media.

 Media careers are constantly evolving.
 The norms of the industry could become obsolete in a matter of months if a better convention comes around.
-That is precisely what is happening in media of late.
+That is precisely what is happening in the media of late.

 An interesting example is how programmatic marketing in the media industry has replaced humans with robots for buying ads.
-Automation has taken center stage in the media industry and modern solutions are becoming more and more predominant.
+Automation has taken centre stage in the media industry and modern solutions are becoming more and more predominant.

 Brands are using augmented reality and virtual reality to provide a more interactive way for their audience to be exposed to their adverts.
 These are all exciting developments that did not exist a decade ago.